kube-burner/kube-burner/docs/CLI.md

   kube-burner [command]

 Available Commands:
-  completion  Generates completion scripts for bash shell destroy     Destroy old namespaces labeled with the given UUID. help        Help about any command
+  check-alerts Evaluate alerts for the given time range completion  Generates completion scripts for bash shell destroy     Destroy old namespaces labeled with the given UUID. help        Help about any command